sarahlai30/Machine-Learning-INDE-577/Unsupervised Learning/ReadMe.md

 The following datasets are used for the above algorithms:

 ### **1. Mall Customers Dataset**
-- **Description:** The Mall Customers dataset contains data on customer spending behavior in a shopping mall.
+- The Mall Customers dataset contains data on customer spending behavior in a shopping mall.
 It includes demographic information and spending patterns.

 ### **2. Wine Dataset**
-- **Description:** The Wine dataset contains 13 chemical properties of wines derived from the same Italian region.
+- The Wine dataset contains 13 chemical properties of wines derived from the same Italian region.
 Wines are categorized into three classes based on grape varieties.

 ---